 Arteta likes his team to forge opportunities to cross the ball, and Tierney is responsible for many of their crosses.
-He works up and down the left flank to find space to cross – often in behind the opposition’s defence (above) – and varies his deliveries to put accurate balls into the area with a specific target in mind.
+He works up and down the left to find space to cross – often in behind the opposition’s defence (above) – and varies his deliveries to put accurate balls into the area with a specific target in mind.
 He is most effective when drilling a low ball across the face of goal, often leaving the recipient with a simple tap-in.
-When he gets into an advanced position in a more central area, he is more than willing to take the opportunity to shoot.
+When he gets into an advanced position in a more central area, he is more than willing to shoot.

 Though the presence of a player who thrives in front of goal – and is essentially a second striker – ahead of Tierney means there is space for him to attack into on the left wing, it also means he is sometimes left isolated when Arsenal are out of possession.
 It is for that reason that Arsenal are so in need of a player like Tierney who is capable in one-on-ones.
 If he is beaten they can be left too exposed at the back.
 He is so comfortable when isolated by an opponent, however, that the centre-back nearest to him can hold their position in a central area (above), primed and ready to intercept any crosses that make it past Tierney, but also confident that the Scot will not be beaten.
 When that gap is too big, the left-sided defensive midfielder will move across to cover.